-It is obvious really that an essential part of the project manager’s skill set will be the ability to be well organised.
-But if you are the sort of person who crumbles under pressure or when others are demanding action and forgets about the process and procedures required to run a successful project then you need to work on being more organised and focused.
-This could mean becoming competent with a simple online task management tool or being rigorous about entering all tasks in your calendar, setting reminders for certain activities, keeping paperwork under control.
-Almost like managing you own tasks as a mini-project – good organisation skills are easy to learn and once they become habit then it’s an easy skill to maintain.
+An essential part of the project manager’s skill set will be the ability to be well organised.
+But if you are the sort of person who crumbles under pressure or when others are demanding action.
+A person who forgets about the process and procedures required to run a successful project.
+Then you need to work on being more organised and focused.

 Good Time Management

-Project managers create and monitor schedules of work for their teams and deal with scheduling conflicts and interdependencies during the course of the project.
-They work to milestones and deadlines which are often fixed and this requires constant monitoring of progress and adjustments of the workload to ensure the project stays within the time constraints.
-But what many PMs forget is that you also have to manage your own time well – this means making sure the project schedule has adequate time factored in for the actual time it takes to manage the project.
-It is also a skill that means knowing how to make the best use of time available, how to be an expert at time-saving efficiencies and often how to master the “work smarter not harder” adage.
+Project managers create and monitor schedules of work for their teams.
+And deal with scheduling conflicts and interdependencies during the course of the project.
+They work to milestones and deadlines which are often fixed.
+This requires constant monitoring of progress and adjustments of the workload to ensure the project stays within the time constraints.
+But what many PMs forget is that you also have to manage your own time well.
+This means making sure the project schedule has time factored in for the time it takes to manage the project.
+It is also a useful skill in project management to know how to make the best use of time available.
+How to be an expert at time-saving efficiencies and often how to master the “work smarter not harder” adage.

 Project managers will always encounter problems on every project except perhaps the very simplest of projects.
-It is almost the very nature of projects to be beset with problems (that’s a discussion for another time) so a PM has to be able to think under pressure, to remain calm and stay focused while they evaluate each problem.
-Some problems will have a clear-cut solution but many won’t and it is the aptitude to come up with realistic solutions that maintain focus on the project’s objectives that is one of the essential project management capabilities every PM should have.
+It is almost the very nature of projects to be beset with problems (that’s a discussion for another time).
+So a PM has to be able to think under pressure, to remain calm and stay focused while evaluating each problem.
+Some problems will have a clear-cut solution but many won’t.
+The aptitude to come up with realistic solutions that maintain focus on the project’s objectives is an essential project management capability.

-That’s not to say that problem solving needs to be an innate skill right from the start of a career in project management because it’s a capability that is learnt and develops over time and with exposure to real-world problems in the project environment.
-Nevertheless it is worth trying to develop some competency as early as possible and one way to do that is to use the five-step formula IDEAL: Identify, Define, Examine, Act and Look.
+That’s not to say that problem solving needs to be one of the innate skills in project management right from the start of a career.
+It’s a capability that is learnt and develops over time with exposure to real-world project environments.
+Nevertheless it is worth trying to develop some competency as early as possible.
+One way to do that is to use the five-step formula IDEAL: Identify, Define, Examine, Act and Look.

-When there is a major problem it is easy to be overwhelmed by it and not be able to clearly see the root of the problem.
-Or to generalise too much and fail to clarify the issues – such as describing a problem as “we are way over budget” instead of something like “task A took 3 times as long to complete”.
+When there is a major problem it is easy to be overwhelmed by it and not clearly see the root of the problem.
+Or to generalise too much and fail to clarify the issues.
+Such as describing a problem as “we are way over budget” instead of something like “task A took 3 times as long to complete”.

-Defining the main elements of a problem requires breaking it down into smaller parts that are easier to manage and to resolve.
+Defining the main elements of a problem requires breaking it down into smaller parts.
+These are then easier to manage and to resolve.
 Solving each smaller part at a time will then seem more achievable.